 If you're 75 or over, you can still ask for a kit every 2 years by phoning the above helpline.

-NHS screening kits are not available for people under 60.
 If you're too young for screening but are worried about a family history of bowel cancer, speak to a GP for advice.
 Always see a GP if you have symptoms of bowel cancer at any age – do not wait to have a screening test.

 Bowel cancer is a common type of cancer in both men and women.
 About 1 in 20 people will get it during their lifetime.

 Screening can help detect bowel cancer at an early stage, when it's easier to treat.
-It can also be used to help check for and remove small growths in the bowel called polyps, which can turn into cancer over time.

-Visit our website for all up-to-date info.
+Visit the NHS website for all up-to-date info.